About Josephine

 Economy & Demographics

 Josephine's local economy is supported by a mix of small businesses, agriculture, and retail enterprises.
-The city is home to several family-owned shops, restaurants, and service providers that cater to the needs of People.
+The city is home to several family-owned shops, restaurants, and service providers that cater to the needs of residents.
 The surrounding Raleigh County region also hosts larger employers, such as the national headquarters of the Beckley-Raleigh County Chamber of Commerce, which help to diversify the area's job market.

 Elections & Voter Records